corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 To start using CorDapp Distribution Service please follow the steps below:

 1. Download `corda-updates-shell` jar or build it by yourself.
 TODO: download link here
 2. Initialise a local repository via `java -jar corda-updates-shell-xxx.jar --mode=INIT`.
-Please see [usage](#usage) section for more information about supported parameters.
+Please see the [usage](#usage) section for more information about supported parameters.
 By default, the repository will be created under `~/.corda-updates` folder.
-3. Add CorDapps that you would like to watch to `settings.yaml`, which is located in the root of the repository created on the previous step - `~/.corda-updates/settings.yaml` by default.
+3. Add CorDapps that you would like to synchronize to `settings.yaml`, which is located in the root of the repository created on the previous step - `~/.corda-updates/settings.yaml` by default.
 Please see [this](#yaml-configuration) section for more details on the configuration file format.
 4. Download `corda-updates-app` jar or build it by yourself.
 TODO: download link here
 5. Install the CorDapp to network participant's nodes and configure it as described [here](#participant-cordapp-configuration). `configPath` should point to the `settings.yaml` created on the step #2.
 6. If you are going to use [Corda-based transports](#corda-updates-transport) then install the CorDapp to the repository hoster's node and configure it as described [here](#repository-hoster-cordapp-configuration).